-The affidavit also explains that any information in the officer’s personnel record that would establish a history of dishonesty and filing false reports would be helpful to Wendell’s case.
+The affidavit also explains that any information in the officer’s personnel record that would establish a history of dishonesty and filing false reports would be relevant information for Wendell’s case.

 The court decides that this affidavit is sufficient to show “good cause” for disclosure of the records under Evidence Code 1043 EC.25

-Please note that for police misconduct to be “material” to a defense, there must be:
+Please note that for police misconduct to have “materiality” to the pending litigation, there must be:

 - A link between the criminal charges in the case and the defense; and,